-- (b) order any person who has or had any document in his, her or its possession or under his, her or its control relating to the affairs of the accountable institution, reporting institution or person- - (i) to produce that document; or - (ii) to furnish the inspector at the place and in the manner determined by the inspector with information in respect of that document; - open any strongroom, safe or other container, or order any person to open any strongroom, safe or other container, in which the inspector suspects any document relevant to the inspection is kept; - (d) use any computer system or equipment on the premises or require reasonable assistance from any person on the premises to use that computer system to- - (i) access any data contained in or available to that computer system; and - (ii) reproduce any document from that data; - (e) examine or make extracts from or copy any document in the possession of an accountable institution, reporting institution or person or, against the issue of a receipt, remove that document temporarily for that purpose; and - (f) against the issue of a receipt, seize any document obtained in terms of paragraphs (c) to (e), which in the opinion of the inspector may constitute evidence of non-compliance with a provision of this Act or any order, determination or directive made in terms of this Act. - (3) An accountable institution, reporting institution or other person to whom this Act applies, must without delay provide reasonable assistance to an inspector acting in terms of subsection (2). - (4) The Centre or a supervisory body may recover all expenses necessarily incurred in conducting an inspection from an accountable institution, reporting institution or person inspected. - (5) (a) Subject to section 36 and paragraph (b), an inspector may not disclose to any person not in the service of the Centre or supervisory body any information obtained in the performance of functions under this Act. - (b) An inspector may disclose information- - for the purpose of enforcing compliance with this Act or any order, determination or directive made in terms of this Act; - (ii) for the purpose of legal proceedings; - (iii) when required to do so by a court; or - (iv) if the Director or supervisory body is satisfied that it is in the public interest. - (6) (a) An inspector appointed by the Director may, in respect of any accountable institution regulated or supervised by a supervisory body in terms of this Act or any other law, conduct an inspection only if a supervisory body failed to conduct an inspection despite any recommendation of the Centre made in terms of section 44(b) or failed to conduct an inspection within the period recommended by the Centre. - (b) An inspector of a supervisory body may conduct an inspection, other than a routine inspection in terms of this section, only after consultation with the Centre on that inspection. - (c) An inspector appointed by the Director may on the request of a supervisory body accompany and assist an inspector appointed by the head of a supervisory body in conducting an inspection in terms of this section.
+- (b) order any person who has or had any document in his, her or its possession or under his, her or its control relating to the affairs of the accountable institution, reporting institution or person- - (i) to produce that document; or - (ii) to furnish the inspector at the place and in the manner determined by the inspector with information in respect of that document; - open any strongroom, safe or other container, or order any person to open any strongroom, safe or other container, in which the inspector suspects any document relevant to the inspection is kept; - (d) use any computer system or equipment on the premises or require reasonable assistance from any person on the premises to use that computer system to- - (i) access any data contained in or available to that computer system; and - (ii) reproduce any document from that data; - (e) examine or make extracts from or copy any document in the possession of an accountable institution, reporting institution or person or, against the issue of a receipt, remove that document temporarily for that purpose; and - (f) against the issue of a receipt, seize any document obtained in terms of paragraphs (c) to (e), which in the opinion of the inspector may constitute evidence of non-compliance with a provision of this Act or any order, determination or directive made in terms of this Act. - (2A) When acting in terms of subsection (2)(b) or (d), an inspector of- - (a) the Centre; - (b) a supervisory body referred to in item 1 or 2 of Schedule 2; or - (c) any other supervisory body meeting the prescribed criteria, may order from an accountable institution or reporting institution under inspection, the production of a copy of a report, or the furnishing of a fact or information related to the report, contemplated in section 29.